harrewarre/harrewarre.github.io/docs/about.md

 ## Sander Harrewijnen

 Hey, I'm a full-time software developer interested in a wide variety of technological topics with a special place for better software practices.
+I work at ITQ and my role can best be described as Developer Advocate towards developer communities at our customers.

 ![A picture of me giving a talk](assets/images/itme.png)